Lyapunov exponent in the Vicsek model: Results and discussion

 By taking random initial conditions $\bfU_0$ and $\bfu_0$, iterations of Eqs.~(\ref{eq:vicsekposition2}) and~(\ref{eq:vicsekangle2}) provide the reference trajectories, along which the deviation vectors evolve according to the linearized equations of motion~(\ref{eq:linearposition}) and~(\ref{eq:linearangle}).
 After each time step, the Jacobian matrix related with the nonlinear version of the equations is updated, by defining new parameters for the deviations.
-The Lyapunov exponent is estimated from time averages in the stationary state.
-The transient time depends on the number of particles so that for the case involving few (resp.~many) particles, it is sufficient to use $2\times 10^4$ (resp.~$5\times 10^4$) iterations.
-The computation time for the Lyapunov exponent averages also depends on the number of particles so that the case involving few (resp.~many) particles needs the use of $6\times 10^4$ (resp.~$2\times 10^5$) iterations.
+The LLE is calculated from time averages in the stationary state.
+In most of our calculation, $200\,000$ time steps for relaxation time and also for evaluation of the numerical measurements turned out to be enough for convergence of the LLE.
+As the LLE depends on the particular realization of the noise, we repeated the whole process a certain number of times to calculate the statistical error.
+For instance, by considering $60$ samples, we estimate an error of about $10^{-3}$ for the system with $N = 1\,024$ particles.

-Figure~\ref{fg:lambda} shows how the largest Lyapunov exponent varies as the control parameter $\eta$ increases.
-It can be directly compared with Fig.~\ref{fg:mean}.
-For small noise $\eta < \eta_c$, the level of ordering $\varphi$ is finite in the ordered phase, and the Lyapunov exponent indicates little or no exponential disparity among similar trajectories.
-For higher noise $\eta > \eta_c$, the level of ordering $\varphi$ tends to zero in the non-ordered phase, and the Lyapunov exponent indicates no negligible exponential divergence.
-We point out that Fig.~\ref{fg:lambda} displays a novel procedure to identify the critical phase transition for the Vicsek model.
+Figure~\ref{fg:lambda}(a) shows how the LLE varies as a function of the control parameter $\eta$ for a few chosen values of $\varepsilon$.
+In all cases, the LLE is zero for the deterministic case $\eta=0$, reaching a maximum value when $\eta = 2\pi$.
+It is tempting to compare the LLE with the steady state values $\varphi^*$ in the inset of Fig.~\ref{fg:sig}.
+For small amplitudes of the noise, the level of ordering $\varphi^*$ is non-zero in the polar phase, and the LLE indicates little or no exponential disparity between similar trajectories.
+For $\eta$ large, the level of ordering $\varphi^*$ tends to zero in the non-ordered phase, and the LLE indicates exponential divergence.
+However, the size of the system is rather small as compared to those in Fig.~\ref{fg:sig} to draw any reliable conclusion.